 David initially met Keith James Harris in 1984, when Keith was managing a music retail business in Morecambe.
 Keith became the general manager of David’s business Promenade Music in 1989, and ran it for circa twenty-five years until his retirement.

 David can’t quite remember when he initially met Doug D’Arcy.
-Doug is the ex-president of Chrysalis Records International, ex-director of Chrysalis Group Limited, co-founder of the Association of Independent Music, and a co-shareholder in the Faith & Hope record label David co-founded.
+Doug was the president of Chrysalis Records International, director of Chrysalis Group Limited, co-founder of the Association of Independent Music, and co-shareholder in the Faith & Hope record label (with David).

 As a child, David’s grandmother Daisy had a massive influence on my childhood.